Everything you need to know about recurrent ear infections

 The second important question is – is it truly recurrent ear infections or one long infection?

-If the infection recurs 2 days after completion of antibiotic course, then this is most probably the same infection, and not a recurrence, and the management needs to be slightly different.
+If the infection recurs 2 days after the completion of an antibiotic course, then this is most probably the same infection, and not a recurrence.
+The management needs to be slightly different.
 It is not a recurrent ear infection but rather an otitis media that did not improve.

-What needs to be when there are truly recurrent episodes of middle ear infections?
+What needs to be done when there are truly recurrent episodes of middle ear infections?

 If you have come to the conclusion that your child is suffering from recurrent middle ear infections, then it is important to keep in mind the following points and risk factors:

 1. Is the child vaccinated?
-Routine vaccines (Prevnar 20) and vaccines for respiratory viral infections (such as influenza) reduce the prevalence of ear infections.
+Routine vaccines (such as Prevnar 20) and vaccines for respiratory viral infections (like influenza) reduce the prevalence of ear infections.

-4. Does your child feed while laying on their back?
-If so, get him to stop doing that.
+4. Does your child feed while lying on their back?
+If so, get them to stop doing that.

 5. Early weaning from soothers can reduce the number of episodes.